Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing

-The choice of parameters in our calculation is motivated by the following, mostly experimental, considerations.
-A superconductor resonator typically works in the microwave region $1-20$ GHz \cite{gu2017microwave,grunhaupt2019granular,niepce2019,krantz2019quantum,valenti2019,sergeev2002ultrasensitive,samkharadze2016high}, which in units of energy corresponds to $4.0\times10^{-3}-8.0\times10^{-2} $ meV.
-Therefore, we set the hopping energy to $t = 40$ meV so that the operating frequencies of the device lie in the range $1-20$ GHz.
-We will focus on two typical frequencies $\omega \sim 0.001t = 0.028\Delta_0$ and $0.004t = 0.112\Delta_0$ corresponding to $2.5$ GHz and $10$ GHz respectively.
-In order to have a larger $Q$, temperatures must be much lower than the critical one i.e. $T\ll T_c$, but still accessible experimentally $T \sim 0.05-0.15 T_c$.
-We model weakly coupled superconductors by a coupling constant $U=-1$, in units of $t$ and for an average density $\langle n \rangle = 0.875$, because this is the smallest coupling for which the finite size effects in our calculation are negligible.
-For these parameters, we obtain in the clean limit an order parameter $\Delta_0 = 0.0357t = 1.428$ meV and a critical temperature $T_c \sim 0.02t \sim 9.3K $.

-{\it Finite-size effects.\textemdash} We start our analysis of $L_k$ and $Q$ by showing that finite size effects are not important.
-In Fig.~\ref{Fig:comp}, we depict $Q$ for different system sizes and for two different temperatures.
+{\it Finite-size effects.\textemdash} We start our analysis of $L_{k/\square}$ and $Q$ by showing that finite size effects are not important.
+In Fig.~\ref{Fig:comp}, we depict $Q$ for different system sizes $L$ and for two different temperatures.
 We do not observe any substantial size dependence for $L\geq 26$.
-For a stronger coupling constant $|U|>1$, finite size effects will be smaller.
-Therefore, even for $U = -1$, our lattice size is large enough so that finite size effects are negligible.
-We will carry out the rest of calculations for $L = 28$.
+Finite size effects in $Q$ are much stronger for small sizes because quantum fluctuations increase as the system size decreases.
+Finite temperature effects, as observed in Fig.~\ref{Fig:comp} suppress quantum fluctuations.
+The increase (decrease) of $L_{k/\square}$ ($Q$) with system size is due to the fact that $L_{k/\square}$ is inversely proportional to $\sigma_2$ while $Q$ is directly proportional to it.
+For a stronger coupling constant $|U|>1$, finite size effects are smaller because the coherence length is shorter.
+Therefore, from now on we set $L = 28$.